 A lot of people suffer from neck pain.
 In fact, according to the Mayo Clinic, neck pain is one of the most common reasons people see a doctor.
-It can be caused by a variety of factors, including poor posture, sleeping on a mattress that is too firm, and using the wrong pillow.
+It can be caused by various factors, including poor posture, sleeping on a mattress that is too firm, and using the wrong pillow.

 So are pillows good for neck pain?
 The answer may surprise you!
-Keep reading to find out more about this common problem and how to fix it.
+Please keep reading to learn more about this common problem and how to fix it.

-As a general rule, pillows are good for neck pain and sleeping with no pillow is bad for neck pain.
+As a general rule, pillows are suitable for neck pain, and sleeping with no pillow is bad for neck pain.
 Pillows support your head, neck, and spine in a natural position.
-When sleeping in a neutral position with your pillow, helps to reduce and prevent muscle stiffness and soreness in the neck region.
+Sleeping in a neutral position with your pillow helps reduce and prevent muscle stiffness and soreness in the neck region.

 However, not all pillows are created equal.
 The type of pillow you use can make a big difference in the amount of neck pain you experience.